Skip to Main Content

 The language of gender and sexuality is a shifting, ever-evolving terrain marked by an appreciable degree of nuance and, on occasion, contestation (see, for example, Julia Serano's blog post, "Regarding Trans* and Transgenderism").

-It's important to note that there is sometimes a lag in academic language--for example, in the health sciences (see the article, "An Exploration of Terminology Related to Sexuality and Gender")--compared to that used colloquially.
+It's important to note that there is sometimes a lag in academic language--compared to that used colloquially.

-Heed subject headings in catalogs and databases that employ outdated terminology or assign inaccurate or incorrect terms (see, for example, the article, "Transcending Library Catalogs").
+Heed subject headings in catalogs and databases that employ outdated terminology or assign inaccurate or incorrect terms (see, for example, the articles "How subjects matter: The Kinsey Institute's Sexual Nomenclature: A Thesaurus (1976)" or "Transcending Library Catalogs."

 For a broader view on how gender is inscribed in language around the world and how modern language use is changing to incorporate nonbinary gender identities, see the interactive piece from Reuters called "Beyond pronouns: How languages are reshaping to include non-binary and gender-nonconforming people."
-Source: https://guides.nyu.edu/genderandsex/terminology
+Source: Reuters Graphics

 Subject Terms used in Online Catalogs